VICTORIA, Sept. 25 /CNW/ - Students and teachers in classrooms across

 every student, teacher and school in the country."

-of VANOC's on-line education program /EDU," said Patrick Rouble, Minister of
+education program /EDU," said the Honourable Michelle Courchesne, Minister of

-territorial government with a unique opportunity to showcase their educational
+unique opportunity to underscore their educational resources and give our

 "Canada has a history as an innovator in Olympic and Paralympic education